-On confirmation that the loan offer has been accepted, an instruction will go to our Legal Services provider to draw up two sets of the Loan Facility Agreement and Legal Charge documents.
-The Programme Manager at Kent County Council will issue these to the applicant.
-Both sets of documents must be completed and returned to the Strategic Programme Manager if the applicant wishes to proceed with the loan within 8 weeks from the date of the original notification letter.
+On confirmation that the loan offer has been accepted, an instruction will go to our Legal Services provider to draw up the Loan Facility Agreement and Legal Charge documents.
+The Strategic Programme Manager at Kent County Council will issue these to the applicant.
+All documents issued must be completed and returned to the Strategic Programme Manager if the applicant wishes to proceed with the loan within 8 weeks from the date of the original notification letter.